LLC vs LTD Company: What are the Differences?

 An LLC company benefits from the advantages of a corporation and a partnership.
 The owners of an LLC have an LLC interest like in a corporation, but the company shares are in the form of stocks.

-Setting up an LLC is easy, unlike with an LTD company.
+Setting up an LLC is easy.
 An LLC company passes revenue, losses, and tax through the members, who in return provide the information like in partnerships or proprietors.
 In other words, in an LLC company, members aren’t responsible for debts or legal obligations in the business.

 Advantages